timaeus-research/icl/README.md

   have to deal with nested git repositories and (2) you will have to deal with the name conflict between the repository/folder named `devinterp` and the pip-installed library `devinterp`.
-  If you want to do this I suggest (1) using submodules and (2) renaming the repository folder.

 * IF you already have cloned the devinterp library and installed with `pip install --editable`, but now you want to update to the latest source,